KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

     };
     ```

-- The field "*iris*" indicates the name of the dictionary;
+- `Iris` indicates the name of the dictionary;
-- Fields at "*SepalLength, SepalWidth ...
-Class*" indicate variable names;
+- `SepalLength`, `SepalWidth` ... `Class` indicate variable names;
-- The keywords "*Numerical*" and "*Categorical*" indicate the corresponding variable types.
+- The keywords `Numerical` and `Categorical` define the corresponding variable types.

-Dictionaries also enable advanced and flexible management of time data, with support for numerous types *(i.e. Date, Time, Timestamp, TimestampTZ, and custom time format)*.
+**Dictionaries also enable advanced and flexible management of time variables**, with support for numerous types (i.e. Date, Time, Timestamp, TimestampTZ, and custom time format).
 Detailed descriptions of these types are provided on the dictionary [reference page][reference_page].

+### Programmatic Manipulation with the Core API

-Khiops dictionaries can be manipulated programmatically through the Python language, using the Core API.
-The following example shows how the matching of a data table and the dictionary that describes it can be verified:
+Khiops dictionaries can be manipulated programmatically using the Khiops Python library, using the Core API.
+This includes checking the consistency of a dataset given a dictionary.

-!!! example "Check database using the Core API"
+!!! example "Example: Checking a database using the Core API"
     ```python
     # Imports
     import os